gofynd/fdk-client-swift/documentation/application/CATALOG.md

-You can get the IDs of all the followed Products, Brands and Collections.
-Pass collection_type as query parameter to fetch specific Ids
+Retrieves the IDs of all items the user is currently following like Products, Brands and Collections.

 *Returned Response:*